30 Years Later, a Landmark Study Lives On

 "Initially, we really didn't appreciate what intensive therapy meant for the individal on a day-to-day basis," recalls Meg Bayless, BSN, RN, CDE, a study coordinator from the University of Iowa Department of Internal Medicine.
 She wore an insulin pump (with saline) and used a meter for a week to get a better sense of how people would have to manage a pump and check blood sugars.

 Bayless says that the study team initially thought that with the right data, making tweaks was a matter of just doing the math.
 They all learned, however, that "diabetes is not just a numbers game."

 The treatment teams helped people in intensive therapy go after one goal at a time to reach targets.
 "People accomplished the most changes in the first six months," she says.
 Then they settled into a routine and started to mold intensive therapy into their lives, whether figuring out how to carb count for a potluck meal or adjust overnight pump basal rates to avoid nighttime lows.
 A farmer might have one regimen for the heavy workdays of planting season and a different plan for the winter months.

 Other care team members, including dietitians and behavioral therapists, were involved in individualizing intensive therapy.
-For an average of 6 1/2 years of intensive therapy, participants had access to team support to reach goals ("DCCT Blood Glucose Goals," right).
+For an average of 6 1/2 years of intensive therapy, participants had access to team support to reach goals ("DCCT Blood Glucose Goals," below).
 Conventional group participants could access the care team if necessary to maintain safe diabetes control.

 Members of the study committee presented findings from the Diabetes Control and Complications Trial (DCCT) and the Epidemiology of Diabetes Interventions and Complications (EDIC) study at the American Diabetes Association's 73rd Scientific Sessions in Chicago.